Antonio Parras (biography)Medium:

 11" x 16" (270mm x 400mm)Date:

-Signed by Artist lower middleThis is the Signed original Watercolour painting by Antonio Parras.
+Signed by artist lower middleThis is the Signed unique original Watercolour painting by Antonio Parras.

 Antonio Parras (1929-2010) was born in Barcelona February 2, 1929.
 Before turning to comics, Antonio Parras had several jobs, such as assistant chemist, secretary of a lawyer and as a retoucher in a printing house.
 His first comics were published in the Spanish magazines El Globo ('El Duende') and KKO ('La Dama del Antifaz'), both of the publishing house De Haro.
 He also worked for Bruguera for a while.